 The first visit will include tooth preparation and dental impressions.
-Your custom restoration will be manufactured in a dental lab to Dr. Robinson’s specifications.
+Your custom restoration will be manufactured in a dental lab to Dr. Cook ’s specifications.
 Once complete, you will return to the office for final placement.
 At this time, we will permanently secure the inlay or onlay to restore your smile and your oral health.

 Dental Filling Aftercare